Choo Kyung-ho: Early career

 From 1987, he had been working at the Economic Planning Board and the Ministry of Finance and Economy; both are the predecessors of the Ministry of Economy and Finance.
 During this time, he drew the basis of South Korean macroeconomics.
-He was sent to the World Bank in 1999 and also worked as an councillor at the Organisation for Economic Co-operation and Development (OECD) from 2006 to 2009.
+He was sent to the World Bank in 1999 and also worked as a councillor at the Organisation for Economic Co-operation and Development (OECD) from 2006 to 2009.
 He also served as the Vice Chairman of the Financial Services Commission.

 Political career

 Following the 2012 presidential election, the President Park Geun-hye appointed him as the 1st Deputy Minister of Economy and Finance in March 2013.
 He was promoted to the Minister for Government Policy Coordination in July 2014.

 Prior to the 2016 election, Choo joined the Saenuri Party, along with Chong Jong-sup, who was also the Cabinet member under the President Park.
 He contested for Dalseong and was elected.
 He became the Director of The Yeouido Institute in March 2017, shortly after the impeachment of Park Geun-hye.
 He was re-elected in 2020.

 Following the 2022 presidential election, President-elect Yoon Suk-yeol nominated him as the Deputy Prime Minister and the Minister of Economy and Finance.

+He became Floor Leader in May 2024.
+He resigned from the position in December amidst the first impeachment vote against Yoon, stating that he would take responsibility for "the third presidential impeachment vote in [South Korea's] constitutional history".